 How Does GLP-1 Affect Weight Loss in Patients?

-What is GLP-1?
+What Is GLP-1?
 Understanding the Hormone

 GLP-1 is a naturally occurring incretin hormone produced in the intestines in response to food intake.
-This peptide hormone plays a crucial role in glucose homeostasis and appetite regulation, making it an ideal target for weight loss interventions.
+This peptide hormone plays a crucial role in glucose homeostasis and appetite regulation, making it an important target for weight loss interventions.

 Key functions of natural GLP-1 include: